OpenZeppelin/cairo-contracts/docs/Timelock.md

 ## Notable differences with Solidity

 Much of the Timelock library follows the Solidity implementation.
-Due to compatibility constraints between the Solidity and Cairo programming languages, this library includes some notable differences.
+Due to compatibility constraints between the Solidity and Cairo programming languages, this library includes a few notable differences:

+* role identifiers use the first 251 bits of its keccak256 hash as opposed to Solidity which uses all 256 bits

+* `hash_operation`, `schedule`, and `execute` accept both single and batched operations

+* `_beforeCall` and `_afterCall` are not included because hooks are not supported in Cairo

 ## Timelock library API